BarnaGergely/Sparrow-Library/README.md

 ## Goal

-To create a reliable and easy-to-use data communication library for the Sparrow IoT Platform as the [Blynk Library] or the [Arduino IoT Cloud Library].
+To create a reliable and easy-to-use data communication library for the Sparrow IoT Platform as the [Blynk Library](https://github.com/blynkkk/blynk-library) or the [ThingSpeak Library](https://github.com/mathworks/thingspeak-arduino).
 This library manages entirely the WiFi connection and the communication with the server and makes the IoT data logger development much easier.

 ## Usage